U.S. Attorney: Drugs, violent crime continue to be major issues

-Violent crime and drugs continue to be points of focus for the Department of Justice, U.S. Attorney for the Western District of Michigan Mark Totten told the Daily News in an interview last week.
+Violent crime and drugs continue to be points of focus for the Department of Justice, U.S. Attorney for the Western District of Michigan Mark Totten told the Ludington Daily News in an interview June 15.

-“Those are far and away, the two biggest areas, and those are necessarily priorities for us,” Totten said last Thursday.
+“Those are far and away, the two biggest areas, and those are necessarily priorities for us,” Totten said.

-In his time in the office — a little more than a year — is that what he sees in a district that includes the Upper Peninsula and much of the Lower Peninsula are things that also challenging elsewhere.

-“I think the challenges we’re seeing in Michigan are similar to what we’re seeing all across the nation,” he said, saying later, “Violent crime is certainly been increasing all around the United States.”
+“I think the challenges we’re seeing in Michigan are similar to what we’re seeing all across the nation,” he said, saying later, “Violent crime has certainly been increasing all around the United States.”

 Totten said it is in the summer months when those alleged offenses take place more often than in the winter months, and typically in more urban areas.
 But those cases of violence aren’t simply for firearms.

-A related form of those cases are from sextortion cases where online predators pretend they’re someone they aren’t to either many sexually explicit images or money.
+A related form of those cases are from sextortion cases, where online predators pretend they’re someone they aren’t to obtain either sexually explicit images or money.

 Totten said that females tend to be the victims of the sextortion cases where additional images are sought.
 The victims of sextortion cases that seek money are typically males.